-The V-Twin engine in your bike has been designed to give you a good amount of performance.
-Ignition timing is electronically controlled and is not recommended for people to tamper with that does not have proper knowledge of the timing system.
-If you experience trouble you think it might be the timing, give your bike to Big Bear Choppers or an authorized Big Bear Choppers bike shop to be checked out.
-RevTech engines come already pre-ran and timed, so you will not have to time it.
-The S&S engines do not come pre-ran and timed.
-If you are building one of our kits with an S&S engine, you will have to install the timing ignition (usually the Crane Hi-4), and time the engine once you fire it up.
-Resort to the product manual for more information on timing your engine.
+The V-Twin engine in your motorcycle has been designed to give you a good amount of performance.
+Ignition timing is electronically controlled and must not be altered.
+If you experience trouble and think it might be the timing, give your bike to an authorized Big Bear Choppers Dealer to be inspected.
+If you are assembling a kit with an S&S engine, you will have to install the supplied ignition system and time the engine.
+Refer to the S&S manual for timing instructions.
+NOTE: You must use the supplied ignition system, or your bike will not be EPA and CARB legal.